ecoacoustics/website/content/resources/registry/publishing/_index.md

 ### How do I use the GitHub template to publish my recognizer?

 #### Step 1.
 Log in to GitHub
-If you already have a GitHub account, log in.
+If you already have a GitHub account, [log in](https://github.com/).
 If you are new to GitHub, see [GitHub resources for beginners](github-starter).

 #### Step 2.
 Use the template as a start for a repository

-Once you have a GitHub account, go to the [Recognizer Template repository](https://github.com/ecoacoustics/recognizer-template).
+Once you are logged in, go to the [Recognizer Template repository](https://github.com/ecoacoustics/recognizer-template).
 You can use the template as a base for creating a new repository by clicking the button that says _Use this template_ and then selecting _Create a new repository_.
 ![The Use this template button is located on the top right side of the page.](github-use-template.png)

 Then, in the following page: